Jan. 12, 2016: Atlanta to D.C. to Reykjavik

 So I order a couple of them.
 She’s quite right about their quality – they’re really excellent.
 But they’re rather small, especially for the price.
 I have to pay by credit card, and the price on the receipt is stated in Icelandic currency, totaling 39 of Iceland’s monetary unit.
 I figure an Icelandic thingamajig surely must be less than an American dollar.
 [I was right, but not by much.
 The bill came to 33 dollars for two tiny salads.]
 Moral of the story: don’t leave your burritos behind.

-After a fight of nearly 6 hours, in which I’m unable to catch more than a couple of winks, we land in Reykjavik at about 7:00 a.m. local time, which is about 2:00 a.m. burrito time – I mean Atlanta time.
+After a flight of nearly 6 hours, in which I’m unable to catch more than a couple of winks, we land in Reykjavik at about 7:00 a.m. local time, which is about 2:00 a.m. burrito time – I mean Atlanta time.
 The plane disgorges its passengers onto the ground rather than into a skyway, so we actually get to set foot onto Iceland’s soil, which is to say ice, even if just briefly.

 Inside the terminal, we go through a passport checkpoint, about which we have a little apprehension.
 Our passports expire in August, which you might assume would allow us plenty of time.
 But the regulations, we recently discovered, are a bit tricky and even murky.
 The nations we’re visiting, including Iceland, are among the 26 countries party to the Schengen agreement, which simplifies traveling between countries.
 You show your passport upon arrival in the Schengen Area, then you don’t have to show it again when moving between Schengen countries.